brandontruggles/Selenium-Shoe-Bot-NakedCPH/README.md

 1. Make sure that you have Python 2.7.X installed, along with Pip.

-2. Install Node.JS and NPM.
+2. Install Node.js and NPM.

 3. Download or clone this repository to a directory on your machine.

-4. Add the directory containing this project into your global PYTHONPATH environment variable. *NOTE: If you get an error stating that checkout.conf cannot be found, or that it contains invalid JSON, you may not have performed this step.*
+4. Add the directory containing this project into your global PYTHONPATH environment variable. *NOTE: If you get an error stating that checkout.conf cannot be found, or that it contains invalid JSON, but the JSON in checkout.conf is correct, you may not have performed this step.*

 5. Open the terminal, navigate to the project directory, and type the command `pip install -r requirements.txt`.
 This should install the Python dependencies Selenium and Chromedriver. *NOTE: On Mac, the dependency chromedriver-installer may not download.
 If this is the case, you will have to install Chromedriver manually.*